What is Addiction?

 These two attempts to define addiction or substance use disorder (SUD)—since 2013 the preferred term in The Diagnostic and Statistical Manual of Mental Disorders—show that addiction is a complex, intricate condition that cannot easily be pinned down with a few sentences.

-Because of this complexity, founder and CEO Ward Blanchard wanted The Blanchard Institute to be more than just another treatment clinic.
+Because of this complexity, founder and CEO Ward Blanchard wanted The Blanchard Institute, located in Charlotte, NC and Lake Norman, NC, to be more than just another treatment clinic.
 “Right from the start, we wanted it to be a community resource, a teaching site, and general wellness center as well,” he says.
-“We’re heavily family-oriented, so I named the institute after my family because they are the reason I’m still alive—it’s not named after me.
-Right from the start, we knew our three main customers were going to be identified patients, their families, and professionals.
+“We’re heavily family-oriented, so I named the institute after my family because they are the reason I’m still alive.
+We didn’t name Blanchard after me.
+Right from the start, we identified three main customers: patients, their families, and professionals.
 That’s how we came up with the institute concept.”

 The Blanchard Institute cultivates a safe, comfortable environment for clients and their families across North Carolina.
 Our recovery management and alumni program support a life-long recovery.
 Your journey to recovery doesn’t end with day or outpatient treatment, once you’re with Blanchard, we’re always there for you.

 Our admissions process is discrete, confidential, and non-invasive.
 Our mission is to provide support for every person who reaches out to us.
 It all begins with a phone call.
-Call us at (704) 288-1097—our experienced admissions specialists will guide you through the process and treat you with the dignity and compassion you deserve.
+Call us at (704) 288-1097, or fill out our contact form, and our experienced admissions specialists will guide you through the process and treat you with the dignity and compassion you deserve.